misterio33/agata_project/README.md

 # Setting up Virtual Environment

+1. Open terminal

-1. Go to folder where is skeleton project folder located
+2. Go to project root folder

-2. Open terminal at this location
+	`cd agata_project/` this command  will move you to root project folder

-3. To make new virtual environment print the followint at the terminal:
+3. To make new virtual environment print the following at the terminal:

-	`virtualenv venv` this will create venv folder
+	`virtualenv venv` this command will create venv folder

 4. To activate virtual environment print the followint at the terminal:

-	`source venv/bin/activate` this will activate virtual environment, you must see (venv) at your promt
+	`source venv/bin/activate` this command will activate virtual environment, you must see (venv) at your promt

-5. To install all needed libraries print the followint at the terminal:
+5. To install all needed libraries via printing the followint command:

-	`pip install -r requirements.txt` this will install every libriary specified at the requirement.txt document
+	`pip install -r requirements.txt` this command will install every libriary specified at the requirement.txt document

-6. After installing libraries go to skeleton project folder and run skeleton project file
+6. After installing libraries go to agata_project_folder and run help for agata.py file

+	`cd agata_project_folder/` this will move you to program folder

+	`python agata.py --help` this will show you existing comands

 7. To stop wirtual environment print at terminal